mputhawala/unnormalized-optimal-transport/README.md

   FunctionUtilities.cpp/h - Additional miscellaneous code.

-  double_array_Nd.cpp/h - Data structues used to abstract a numerical grid in N dimensions.
+  double_array_Nd.cpp/h - Data structures used to abstract a numerical grid in N dimensions.
 You can have the code use your favorite numerical grid class (provided that the interface is the same) by changing the using statement at the top of UnnormalizedOTSolver1D.h/UnnormalizedOTSolver.h.

   mex_unbalanced_emd_code.m - Example code that you can use to mex the UW_2 2 dimensional code so that you can call it from Matlab.